-Influenza, often called the flu, is an infection of the upper airway caused by an influenza virus.
+Influenza, often called the flu, is an acute infection of the upper airway caused by an influenza A or B virus.

 Getting sick with influenza also puts you at risk of other infections.
 These include viral or bacterial pneumonia which affect the lungs.
-The risk of complications, which can be life-threatening, is greater for seniors 65 years and older, very young children, and people who have lung or heart diseases, certain chronic health conditions, or weakened immune systems.
+The risk of complications can be life-threatening.
+Seniors 65 years and older, very young children, people who have lung or heart diseases, certain chronic health conditions or weakened immune systems are at greater risk.

-Healthy pregnant women in the second half of their pregnancy are at greater risk of being hospitalized following infection with influenza virus.
+Healthy pregnant women in the second half of their pregnancy are at greater risk of hospitalization following infection with influenza virus.